Berlin Palace: Towards construction and additional reconstructions

 On completion in 2020, the building housed a museum containing collections of African and other non-European art, as well as two restaurants, a theatre, a cinema, and an auditorium.

-In July 2022, the bronze reliefs originally by Otto Lessing in 1897 and mounted in 1903 were reconstructed and mounted on the Eosander Portal, the originals (like many of the exterior designs), having vanished after 1950, the demolition of the City Palace.
-These were soon followed by the mounting of the reconstructed plaques with the words of Friedrich II, Elector of Brandenburg, and Friedrich I of Prussia, the first king of Prussia.
+In July 2022, the bronze reliefs originally made by Otto Lessing in 1897 and mounted in 1903 were reconstructed and mounted on the Eosander Portal, the originals (like many of the exterior designs), having vanished after the demolition of the City Palace.
+These were soon followed by the mounting of the reconstructed plaques with the words of Frederick II, Elector of Brandenburg, and Frederick I of Prussia, the first Prussian king.

-The surrounding area around the Berlin Palace which included the granite Adlersäule (Eagle Pillar), the bronze Rossebändiger (Horse Tamers), and the Neptunbrunnen (Neptune Fountain), collectively called the Schlossplatz, are planned to be redesigned by 2023 in a modern way, that will still be able to bring back the mentioned original items surrounding the palace if desired.
-In front of it is planned the Denkmal für Freiheit und Einheit (Monument to Freedom and Unity).
+The surrounding area around the Berlin Palace which included the granite Adlersäule (Eagle Pillar), the bronze Rossebändiger (Horse Tamers), and the Neptunbrunnen (Neptune Fountain), collectively called the Schlossplatz, were planned to be redesigned by 2023 in a modern way, that will still be able to bring back the mentioned original items surrounding the palace if desired.
+These terrace designs ended up being implemented in a more modernistic design, different than the more ornate original design.
+In front of the Schlossplatz is planned the Denkmal für Freiheit und Einheit (Monument to Freedom and Unity).

+In early April 2023, the Große Wappenkartusche (Great Coat of Arms) of the Kingdom of Prussia, was mounted on the center of the Eosander Portal, marking the completion of the façade decorations on Portal III.
+In June 2025, the last of the total 19 statues on the balustrade were installed, marking the completion of the reconstruction of the historical palace façade.
+The palace's interior has been designed in a way that allows to rebuild Schlüter's baroque state rooms such as the Grand Staircase (Großes Treppenhaus), the Knights' Hall (Rittersaal) and the Picture Gallery (Bildergalerie) in the long term.